 In spring, Kurashiki is one of the most popular cities for cherry blossoms viewing.
 What amazed me is although cherry blossoms could be found almost everywhere throughout the country, the Japanese managed to find a niche in each location and make it special for the visitors.
 I think, for Kurashiki, it is the historic buildings and canals in the old town that make us appreciate the beauty of cherry blossoms in a different way.

 It was still a little bit crispy and cold during spring.
 When I got out of the train, I bought my favorite Oden (Japanese food) and began my exploration of this city.
 Just follow the signs along your way and it’s a 5to 10-minute walk to the main street of Kurashiki.

 Our first sight of the canal area was stunning – just like we were in a movie set of an old Japanese movie.
 I could imagine the canal would look much more vibrant when the willow on both sides of the canal turns green.

 The canal area (also the Kurashiki Bikan historical quarter) dates back to the Edo Period (1603-1867), when Kurashiki served as an important rice distribution center.
 In fact, the name “Kurashiki” can be roughly translated as “town of storehouses”, which refers to the storehouses in which the rice was kept.

-The city also housed the oldest Western art museum in Japan – the Ohara Museum is a historic, round shaped building in the old town Kurashiki with an impressive collection of western European art paintings.
+The city also housed the oldest Western art museum in Japan – the Ohara Museum is a historic, round-shaped building in the old town Kurashiki with an impressive collection of western European art paintings.

 Walked through the Bikan quarter we ended our day at the Ivy Square – a former site of a cotton mill factory and took some stunning picture of cherry blossoms.
-After that, we wasted no time and head back Mitsui Outlet Park right next to the JR Station for some serious damage… What a day!
+After that, we wasted no time and head back to Mitsui Outlet Park right next to the JR Station for some serious damage… What a day!